With Channels DVR Server, you can import your own movies, TV shows, and recordings from previous DVRs.

 Importing Local Content

 Start importing your local content by pointing Channels at your folders.
-Movies and TV shows are imported separately so they should be kept in separate folders.
+Movies, TV shows, and Videos are imported separately so they should be kept in separate folders.

 In the Settings tab, use the Local Content section to add your folder for the appropriate content.
 Once you add a folder, it will be indexed and added to your library.